 SBV Technical Analysis - Trading Volume with Confidence

-S&P 500 Example of a Trading System using the technical analysis based on the SBV Oscillator
+An Example of an S&P 500 Trading System using a technical analysis based on the SBV Oscillator

-Trailing Stop Rule Example #1: If the SBV has advanced beyond the 20% line and begun to decline without having crossed the 33% line, we close the long position and open a short position if the SBV declines below the 20% line
+Trailing Stop Rule Example #1: If the SBV had advanced above 20% and has started to decline without crossing the 33% line, we close the long position and open a short position if the SBV declines below 20%

-Trailing Stop Rule Example #2: Once SBV has declined by more than 10% and we are long, we close the long position and stay in cash until a new signal appears.
+Trailing Stop Rule Example #2: Once the SBV has declined for more than 10% and we are long, we close the long position and stay in cash until a new signal appears.

 In our trading example, we applied the following simple system which is based on our SBV indicator:

 - Once the SBV indicator has declined below minus 33% (the indicator will now show red), we will enter a short position (if we are not already short).

 - Once the SBV indicator has advanced above minus 33% (after having been below that level), we will enter a long position (the indicator still shows red).

 - Once the SBV indicator has rallied above plus 33% (the indicator will now show green), we will enter a long position (if we are not already long).

 - Once the SBV indicator has declined below plus 33% (after having been above that level), we will enter a short position (the indicator still shows green).